 - Inventory = $350

 Therefore, we can see that the financial statements for COGS and inventory depend on the inventory valuation method used.
-In Canada, Canadian companies are not permitted to use LIFO.
-However, US companies are able to use both FIFO and LIFO.
+In Canada, companies are not permitted to use LIFO.
+However, US companies are able to use FIFO or LIFO.
 As we will discuss below, the FIFO method creates several implications on a company’s financial statements.

 Impact of FIFO Inventory Valuation Method on Financial Statements

 Recall the comparison example of First-In First-Out and LIFO.
 The two methods yield different inventory and COGS.
 Now it is important to consider the impact of using FIFO on a company’s financial statements?

 For example, consider a company with a beginning inventory of two snowmobiles at a unit cost of $50,000.
 The company purchases another snowmobile for a price of $75,000.
 For the sale of one snowmobile, the company will expense the cost of the older snowmobile – $50,000.

 Since First-In First-Out expenses the oldest costs (from the beginning of inventory), there is poor matching on the income statement.
 The revenue from the sale of inventory is matched with an outdated cost.

 For example, consider the same example above with two snowmobiles at a unit cost of $50,000 and a new purchase for a snowmobile for $75,000.
 The sale of one snowmobile would result in the expense of $50,000 (FIFO method).
 Therefore, it results in poor matching on the income statement as the revenue generated from the sale is matched with an older, outdated cost.

 Key Takeaways from First-in First-Out (FIFO)

 - FIFO expenses the oldest costs first.
 In other words, the cost of goods purchased first (first-in) is first to be expensed (first-out) to the cost of goods sold.

-- It provides a high quality of balance sheet valuation, as compared to the LIFO inventory system.
+- It provides a higher quality of balance sheet valuation, as compared to the LIFO inventory system.

 - It provides a poor matching of revenue with expenses.

 CFI is a global provider of financial analyst training and career advancement for finance professionals, including the Financial Modeling & Valuation Analyst (FMVA)® certification program.
-To learn more and expand your career, explore the additional relevant resources below.
+To learn more and expand your career, explore the additional relevant CFI resources below.